BLBMS/api-ccminer/README.md

 customization requires some prior programming knowledge

-you definitely need this - automatic install in setup procdure:
+you definitely need this - automatic installation in the installation process:
 ```
 sudo apt-get update
 sudo apt-get upgrade -y